-1. Multi-use paths, where required, shall have a minimum of fifteen (15') foot public ROWright of way or easement dedicated to the public when not included as part of the roadway ROW.
+- A. Minimum design criteria for multi-use paths and trail surfaces are as follows: - 1.
+Multi-use paths, where required, shall have a minimum of fifteen (15') foot public ROW or easement dedicated to the public when not included as part of the roadway ROW. - 2.
 Multi-use paths shall be constructed of a firm, stable, and slip resistance material.
-Concrete shall be used when a multi-use trail is within the roadway ROW and serves as the sidewalk facility on one-side right-of the roadway as required by the roadway standard detail.
-Asphalt, six (6") inch compacted ABC or Agency approved material may be used for multi-use paths that are supplementary and adjacent to the required concrete sidewalk within a roadway ROW.-way

-- 2.-Two-way travel standard width is twelve (12') feet to accommodate the use of bicycles, pedestrians and maintenance vehicles.
-In no case shall the travel width be less than ten (10') feet - 3.
-One way travel shall be a minimum six (6') feet in width - 4.
-Maximum longitudinal grade shall match that of the roadway it parallels.

-- 5. Minimum one (1') foot graded area adjacent to both sides of the path. - 6.
-Minimum separation of four (4') feet from multi-use path to back of curb. a roadway - 7.-Maintain a minimum vertical clearance of eight (8') feet, and keep free of protruding objects. - 8.
-Paths designated for equestrian use shall have a minimum vertical clearance of fourteen (14'ten (10')) feet and be constructed with trail surfaces suitable for that use. - 9.-Fall protection, if required, shall be a minimum height of forty-two (42") inches for pedestrian facilities and fifty-four (54") inches for facilities with bicyclebike and equestrian uses. - 10.
-Lighting shall be required for all underground pedestrian crossings. - 2.
+Concrete shall be used when a multi-use trail is within the roadway ROW and serves as the sidewalk facility on one-side of the roadway as required by the roadway standard detail.
+Asphalt, six (6") inch compacted ABC or Agency approved material may be used for multi-use paths that are supplementary and adjacent to the required concrete sidewalk within a roadway ROW. - 3.
+Two-way travel standard width is twelve (12') feet to accommodate the use of bicycles, pedestrians and maintenance vehicles. - 4.
+Maximum longitudinal grade shall match that of the roadway it parallels. - 5.
+Minimum one (1') foot graded area adjacent to both sides of the path. - 6.
+Minimum separation of four (4') feet from multi-use path to back of curb. - 7.
+Maintain a minimum vertical clearance of eight (8') feet and keep free of protruding objects. - 8.
+Paths designated for equestrian use shall have a minimum vertical clearance of fourteen (14') feet and be constructed with trail surfaces suitable for that use. - 9.
+Fall protection, if required, shall be a minimum height of forty-two (42") inches for pedestrian facilities and fifty-four (54") inches for facilities with bicycle and equestrian uses. - 10.
+Lighting shall be required for all underground crossings. - 11.
 When a multi-use path connects to a sidewalk section at an intersection it shall intersect perpendicular to the back of the ADA curb ramp and not require users to make sudden swerves, or to be directed towards oncoming traffic.
 The path tie-in to the curb ramp shall be at the same grade as the back of the ramp landing.
-The curb ramp shall be as wide as the path. - 3.
+The curb ramp shall be as wide as the path. - 12.
 When a multi-use path passes through a drainage structure, an elevated pathway shall be provided to keep nuisance water off the path and allow the water to rapidly drain or be removed.
-Additional measures may be needed in areas prone to flooding. - B.-Trail Crossing Type and Design
+Additional measures may be needed in areas prone to flooding.

+B. Trail Crossing Type and Design

-Several federal resources address trail and shared use path design, which can be used, by the design engineer Engineer as references.
-These include the AASHTO American Association of State Highway and Transportation Officials (ASSHTO) "Guide for the Development of Bicycle Facilities"; and the Federal Highway Administration (FHWA) "Equestrian Design Guidebook for Trails, Trailheads and Campgrounds.".
-Whenever practical, a grade-separated crossing is preferred operationally over an at-grade crossing; however, the City/Town Engineer may consider at-grade crossings based on a technical submittal from the design engineer Engineer.
+Several federal resources address trail and shared use path design, which can be used, by the design engineer as references.
+These include the AASHTO "Guide for the Development of Bicycle Facilities"; and the Federal Highway Administration (FHWA) "Equestrian Design Guidebook for Trails, Trailheads and Campgrounds."
+Whenever practical, a grade-separated crossing is preferred operationally over an at-grade crossing; however, the City/Town Engineer may consider at-grade crossings based on a technical submittal from the design engineer.
 This submittal shall either show that the grade separated crossing is unfeasible because of topography or that an at-grade crossing is operationally safe and the added expense and maintenance of the grade-separated crossing is not justified.
 The following summarizes the requirements of any trail crossings: